-Guilds, (nigama, sreni) continued as the major institution in the manufacture of goods and in commercial enterprise.
+Guilds, (nigama, sreni) continued as the major institution in the manufacture of goods and commercial enterprises.
 They remained almost autonomous in their internal organization, the government respecting their laws which were generally drafted by a larger body, the corporation of guilds, of which each guild was a member.

 Each guild had a president called Prathama or Pravara.
 Some of the industrial guilds, such as the silk weaver’s guilds had their own separate corporation which was responsible for large-scale projects, such as endowments for building a temple, etc.

-Commercial decline is indicated by the paucity of coins of common use.
-The Guptas issued the largest number of gold coins (dinaras) in ancient India; but these hardly flowed into day-to-day private economic relations.
+The commercial decline is indicated by the paucity of coins of common use.
+The Guptas issued the largest number of gold coins (dinars) in ancient India, but these hardly flowed into day-to-day private economic relations.
 Copper and silver coins of the period are few.
 Fa-Hien tells us that cowries became the common medium of exchange.

-It is, therefore argued that economy in the Gupta period was largely based on self-sufficient units of production in villages and towns, and that money economy was gradually becoming weaker at this time.
+It is, therefore argued that the economy in the Gupta period was largely based on self-sufficient units of production in villages and towns and that the money economy was gradually becoming weaker at this time.